kemsky/stream/README.md

 //prints 1, 2, 3
 ```
 *Notice that callback does not have `index:uint` and `array:Array` parameters -
-it is one of the differences between Array and List APIs.*
+it is one of the differences between Array and Stream APIs.*

 ## foldLeft, foldRight methods